 These handmade zero waste deodorant bars, available in a variety of sweet scents, are designed to last, keep you fresh and dry.

 They contain baking soda as an odor neutralizer and all other ingredients are certified vegan and organic.
 The tubes are also alcohol, gluten free and are FSC-certified recyclable (and compostable).

-They’re a cruelty free brand although their ingredients do contain a small amount of palm oil derivatives.
+They’re a cruelty free brand although their ingredients do contain palm oil derivatives.

 About Ben & Anna